naren-m/literature-notes/pages/GitaPravachanam.md

 	- 2nd Shatkam
 		- Bhakthi Yogam
 		- 9th chapter - {{youtube-timestamp 1794}} Yoga kshemam vahamyamam
-			- Yogam - Bhrashtaishvaryamm  Never expected and happened to you -
+			- Yogam - Bhrashtaishvaryam, Received something that you have Never expected to you in lif -
 	- 3rd Shatkam
 		- Clears doubts from first two Shatkams